April 2019 Update

 The main source of funding for this part of the work is the European Agricultural Fund for Rural Development.
 This was obtained through Southern Dorset Local Action Group of Dorset Leader.

-The community room will be an attractive medium sized room for up to 50 people.
-The smaller hub room will accommodate around 20 people.
-Both rooms will be available for public hire, at a competitive lower rate as compared with the main hall.
+The Bill Carter Room is an attractive medium sized room for up to 50 people.
+The smaller Community Hub Room accommodates around 20 people.
+Both rooms will be very soon be available for public hire, at a competitive lower rate as compared with the main hall.
 They will be used for family parties and gatherings – the current hall is considered too large for this purpose by many villagers.
 We expect them to be the venue for several new “clubs” or regular user groups.
-In addition we see the hub room as a means of allowing easier access to advice services who are finding it increasingly difficult to maintain contact points in every location due to restricted funding.
+In addition we see the Community Hub Room as a means of allowing easier access to advice services who are finding it increasingly difficult to maintain contact points in every location due to restricted funding.
 We would like to provide a hot-desk facility for all such service providers, and would do so on a “no charge” basis.